…And why does Europe shut down for a month in August?

 Unlike in the US, trains in Italy go to every city and nearly every tiny town, and offer many options for daily departures.

-To show up prepared, and not feeling like a clueless tourist, check out my post about How to Eat in Italy!
-It guides you through the “food day” – from avoiding overpaying for coffee, to the difference between all the courses on the menu, to when to tip.
+- Show up prepared, instead of feeling like a clueless tourist – check out my post about How to Eat in Italy!
+It covers everything from avoiding overpaying for coffee, to decoding the courses on an Italian menu, to when to tip.

-This is the story of the country’s first Starbucks and the coffee culture and history related to it.
+- Read the story of Italy’s first Starbucks and the coffee culture and history related to it.

 Enjoy!